kenmamich/U.S.-Medical-Insurance-Costs/README.md

 ```

 <p>Finds percentage of males and females, as well as, how many are actually in insurance.csv.</p>
-<p>50.52% male and 49.48% female.
-A total of 676 males and 662 females.
+<p>insurance.csv is 50.52% male and 49.48% female, a total of 676 males and 662 females.
 There are more males in the dataset than females.</p>